Frequently Asked Questions

 - What if my family has a special financial circumstance and the information reported on my FAFSA is now different?

-- We suggest that the student and/or parent contact the Student Financial Services office to discuss our Special Condition process which may include a re-evaluation of the information listed on the FAFSA.
+- We suggest that the student and/or parent review our Special Condition web page for information on how to being the process.
+The Special Condition process typically includes a re-evaluation of the information listed on the FAFSA.
 Supporting documentation is typically required and varies by circumstance.

 What is Bank Mobile and why do I need to set up a refund preference?